tfelix/bestia-docs/content/docs/mechanics/bestia.md

 attack by the level of the father.

 With a chance of 30 % the attack is learned one level earlier then before.

+## Experience

+The primary way to gain experience in the game is by fighting enemy Bestias.
+But there is also experience for more pacifistic players to gain through the use of skills.
+However, in order to give players no advantage over activly fighting players, the experience gained via skill use only rises linearly (opposing to the exponential exp needed growth of a Bestia).

+To level up a Bestia the required amount of experience is given by:

+{{< katex display >}}
+   exp = lv^3 / 3 + 15 + lv * 1.5
+{{< /katex >}}

+### Killing Enemies

+When an enemy is killed the attackers participating in the attack will gain a certain:

+{{< katex display >}}
+   exp_{gain} = lv * 4 + 5
+{{< /katex >}}

+There are several modifiers for this exp which gets delivered:

+* `+20%` for each Bestia involved in the attack
+* `+200%` if it was a boss flagged Bestia
+* `+10%` for each elemental level (e.g. `FIRE_2` has +20% additional exp)
+* Bonus EXP by buffs or equipments
+* `180%` if it was a player controlled Bestia
+* Party Bonus of `130%`
+* `-80%` if it was a structure

+After a killing blow was delivered the EXP gained is calculated end distributed between the damage dealers of the entity.
+Then for each receiver it is checked if the EXP gets for example distributed into a guild otherwise it is contributed against the Bestia.

+### Environment Interaction

+Experience is also gained by interacting with the environment:

+* Travel: `EXP += 2` EXP per km travelled
+* Construction: `EXP += 2 * item_level` per item level of the construction used
+* Skill usage that creates items: `EXP += 2 * EXP`
+* Gather resources: `EXP += 3.5 * EXP` of resource item level found

+### Death Penalty

+Players Master can not die, they are reborn with a temporary malus.
+Which reduces all their stats by `15%` for 15 minutes.

+A killed Bestia or Master loses `1%` of their current experience points.
+The items are automatically protected via a spell which tries to teleport the items back to a secure storage after short duration (but remember: spells can be dispelled!).

+If the player activates the so-called **Hard Mode** he gets an experience bonus as well as a loot bonus of `+3%`.
+However, if he dies he looses `5%` of his current experience and items are not protected by default with a spell.
+If once activated the **Hard Mode** will take one hour real time cooldown in order to get switched again.
+This should prevent players from switching the mode on and off quickly after detecting a dicey situation.

+In both cases the items suffer a durability penality.

+Bestias however, can be permanently get killed, if the killing blow is particularly strong.